rodabt/ds-shell/README.md

 Since I'm a forgetful person who sometimes jumps straight into code I've built a helper terminal system which logs every activity related to Data Science tasks in the terminal, such as:

-* Calling Bash functions: sed, awg, cat, head, and so on
+* Calling file manipulation functions: sed, awk, cat, head, cp, mv and so on
-* Launching python, R, or sqlite (with or without arguments)
+* Launching interactive shells: python, R, or sqlite (with or without arguments)
-* Using file functions: cp, mv
+* Editing code
+* Idle time

 Every command is recorded to an sqlite database inside a directory called `__EXPERIMENT__` which is created on the first run along a configuration file in YAML called project.yml

-This is a **WIP**
+This is a **WIP**.
+Very experimental.

 ## Basic Usage